sulfo/xml-sitemap-feed/readme.txt

 == Upgrade Notice ==

 = 3.8.5 =
 Automatic xLanguage support thanks to Daniele Pelagatti + new FILTER HOOK for other translate and url changing plugins.
 BUGFIX: Decimal separator cannot be a comma!

-= 3.8.3 =
-BUGFIX RELEASE.
-Filter external links (thanks to Francois Deschenes) plus improved qTranslate support.

-= 3.8 =
-Now support for qTranslate: one XML Sitemap for each language!
-Plus no more sitemap when site is set to block spidering.